nwtaf/yolo-custom-train/README.md

-# Minimalist Approach to Training YOLOv8 with Images
+# Minimalist Approach to Training YOLOv8 model with Images

 ## Description